 As Max Hoelzl closed his last Midwest Espresso stand in the summer of 2012, Landaas & Company opened the door to Mike.

 “I’m looking forward to meeting customers and keeping in touch with them on a much different level than down in the coffee shop,” Mike said.
 “This is about helping to set people up to enjoy the rest of their lives.
 This is like going back to school but with much better teachers.”

 Mike is a graduate of West Allis Central High School and Rockford College.
-He lives in Milwaukee with his stepson and his wife, Cassie, and their daughter.
+He lives in Glendale with his wife, Cassie, and their son, daughter and dog.